What is Hydrocephalus?

 - Ensure you know the warning signs of potentially serious conditions such as recurrent accumulation of CSF or shunt malfunctions.
 Contact your doctor promptly when you see any of these signs.

 - Find a community of people who can help.
-For example, the Hydrocephalus Association maintains resources, including links to support groups, for families living with hydrocephalus.
+The Hydrocephalus Association maintains resources, including links to support groups, for families living with hydrocephalus.

 Hydrocephalus Brain Science